 Acute pain and soreness is inevitable.
 Everyone has it at one time or another.
 Whether from playing too much volleyball at the picnic or going for that extra mile on your Saturday run, its going to happen.
 Just a quick twist of an ankle, or overuse of a muscle, or tendon and there it is.
-Any activity that causes trauma to a body part causes pain and triggers an (our body’s natural healing mechanism).
+Any activity that causes trauma to a body part causes pain and triggers an inflammatory response (our body’s natural healing mechanism).
 The amount of trauma determines the amount of inflammation and usually the amount of pain.

 While pain from a soft tissue injury, or inflammation are not the only types of pain, how well you deal with acute inflammation, will play a large roll in how fast you recover from the pain.

 If you find yourself hurting after an injury, try these techniques to manage the acute pain: